Yash0330/Tax-Harvesting-Service-API-Documentation/README.md

 **Summary of current coverage (high level):**

+- Implements Indian capital gains tax treatment for Short-Term vs Long-Term classification and tax impact, across asset categories such as equity and debt (and can be extended to additional categories).
+- Tax rules (e.g., holding-period thresholds, tax rates, exemption limits, asset-type mappings) are configurable so they can be updated without changing client integrations.
 - Equity support plus **MF/ETF-specific handling**, including **debt-tax regime considerations** (as per current product scope).
 - **PII and data retention controls** are in place (retention and deletion policies expanded as needed).